magpiemodel/magpiemodel.github.io/submission.md

  }
 </style>

 Welcome to the MAgPIE22 stories submission page.
 Please enter your details and shortly describe your proposed contribution to the stories event.
+For more information please check the [MAgPIE22 stories call for contributions](call).

 Acceptance notifications are planned to be send no later than 31st of January 2022.
 Please contact us via <magpie@pik-potsdam.de> if you have not heard back from us till then or have questions about the procedure.